bridgecrew-perf6/deploy-web-server-in-azure/README.md

 ## Description

-The project is split into four parts:
+The project is split into five parts:
+1. Setup
-1. Create and Deploy a Policy
+2. Create and Deploy a Policy
-2. Create Packer Template
+3. Create Packer Template
-3. Terraform Template
+4. Terraform Template
-3. Deploying the Infrastructure
+5. Deploying the Infrastructure

 ### Introduction
 This project demonstrates how to create infrastructure as code—in the form of a Terraform template—in order to deploy a website with a load balancer.
 In this project we create a policy, a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.